resource-watch/slate/source/includes/api/_subscriptions.md

 -H "Authorization: Bearer <your-token>"
 ```

-With the same body that creates the subscription.
+With a body with the same format as before.

 ## Unsubscribe

-To unsubscribe a subscription:
+To unsubscribe from a subscription:

 ```shell
 curl -X GET https://api.resourcewatch.org/v1/subscriptions/:id/unsubscribe \